Uphill Policy

 Timberline Uphill Route: CLOSED

-Must have valid NBU ticket or season pass – if you have a season pass, come on by the Sports Center or Ticket Cube for your orange Velcro strap so our ticket checkers can quickly see you’re good to go via visual inspection (wear on arm, poles or bag as you see fit).
+Must have valid NBU ticket or season pass – if you have a season pass, come on by the Backcountry & Nordic Center or Ticket Cube for your Velcro strap so our ticket checkers can quickly see you’re good to go via visual inspection (wear on arm, poles or bag as you see fit).
 If buying and NBU ticket for a specific day, we’re going with some of our old school ticket stock for that so you can dangle from your coat like the good ol’ days.
-Can get at Ticket Cube or Sports Center during operating hours or show your proof of online purchase screenshot on your phone to ticket checkers if you’re going when those outlets aren’t open.
+Can get at Ticket Cube or Backcountry & Nordic Center during operating hours or show your proof of online purchase screenshot on your phone to ticket checkers if you’re going when those outlets aren’t open.
 See current operating hours HERE.

 Shop NBU Season Passes HERE

-IF/WHEN we open up trail access prior to lifts opening (lifts targeted opening day is Friday, November 24), a friendly reminder from our Uphill Policy below: Ski Patrol is not available and will not respond unless the lifts are operating and open to the public.
+IF/WHEN we open up trail access prior to lifts opening, a friendly reminder from our Uphill Policy below: Ski Patrol is not available and will not respond unless the lifts are operating and open to the public.
 Call 911 in case of Emergency.
 Carry a fully charged cell phone and know your specific location, including trail names.
 Practice “check-in” texts or calls with a friend at the start and finish of your outings.
 Be aware that cell phone service is inconsistent in the mountain environment, and cold temperatures reduce battery life.

 D Photo By Bear Cieri